kratosator/apex-legends-obs-game/README.md

 ## Features

  - Automatic recognition of in-game character  in all HUDs (in-game, inventory, looting, map view)
  - Possibility to disable/enable sources depending on which HUD is currently displayed
  - Frame accurate character recognition and source activation/deactivation
- - Works with game language set to English or Italiano (with others languages this plugin may not work, but support can be added on request)
+ - Works with game language set to English/Italiano and resolution set to FullHD

 ## Description